Police ask court to ban protest at Cardinal's Sydney funeral

 The New South Wales Police Force has rejected an application from Sydney-based gay rights group Community Action for Rainbow Rights for a permit to protest outside the cathedral on Thursday due to safety concerns.

-Police will apply to the New South Wales Supreme Court on Wednesday to prohibit the rally.
+Police applied to the New South Wales Supreme Court on Wednesday to prohibit the rally.

 Deputy Commissioner David Hudson said police couldn’t reach a compromise with organizers’ protest plans.